Our data-collection practices.

 11. International Users

-If you are a resident of the EEA or Switzerland, the following information applies:
+If you are a resident of the EEA, Switzerland, or the U.K., the following information applies:

 Purposes of processing and legal basis for processing